 In my opinion, this is a site to watch because it is showing exponential growth as Streetlib now moves into the African continent and is building out a distribution channel across all of Europe as well as the Western countries.

 StreetLib distributes to all of the major retailers: Amazon, Google Play, Apple Books, Barnes & Noble, Kobo, Scribd, OverDrive, Indigo, Kobo, Tolino, and Google Play Books.

-You can check out the StreetLib pricing here but basically, they take 10% of each eBook sale.
+You can check out the StreetLib pricing here but basically, they take 10% of each eBook sale and you get 60%.